CircuitVerse/CircuitVerseDocs/docs/groups.md

 ![assignment-list](/images/assignment2.png)

 >To see the students' work in each assignment, click on **show** button corresponding to an Assignment.
+This will bring up a preview of their work.

+>**GRADING can only be done after the assignment's due date has passed!** Below the preview, you can enter in their grade and write any comments you may have.

 ![student-stauts](/images/student-status.png)